zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 9-Trade negotiations in a Fragmented Global Economy.md

 Standards are the plumbing of trade, WCO defines standards for tariffs. **E.g.** ISO, ECE...

-Analytics such as those of IMF and OECD gives evidence and guardrails that avoid friction and serve as analytical macro tools.
+Analytics such as those of IMF and OECD give evidence and guardrails that avoid friction and serve as analytical macro tools.
 #### What the WTO actually does
 ##### Coverage (until recently…)
 → 166 Members accounting for 98% of world trade (Doubled since creation, to join you need some time to prove you are a market economy, etc...).